-Eating extra calories when you are sick - adultsGetting more calories - adults; Chemotherapy - calories; Transplant - calories; Cancer treatment - calories
+Eating extra calories when sick - adultsGetting more calories - adults; Chemotherapy - calories; Transplant - calories; Cancer treatment - calories

-If you are sick or getting cancer treatment, you may not feel like eating.
-But it is important to get enough protein and calories so that you do not lose too much weight.
-Eating well will help you handle your illness and side effects of treatment better.
+If you are sick or undergoing cancer treatment, you may not feel like eating.
+But it is important to get enough protein and calories so you do not lose too much weight.
+Eating well can help you handle your illness and the side effects of treatment better.

 - Eat when you are hungry, not just at mealtimes.